"...We found the colonel in a sad predicament indeed. He had one wagon fast in a mud hole

 There are several DAR markers in Marion County.
 They were placed in 1906.
 The markers say “Santa Fe Trail 1822 -1872.”
 Although Becknell made his first trading expedition to Santa Fe in 1821 using pack mules, wagons were first used in 1822.
 Although use of the SFT (except for local travel) ended in approximately 1866 in Marion County, the DAR used the 1872 date because that is when the Santa Fe Railroad reached the Colorado border, ending the need for the SFT in Kansas.

-The Cottonwood Crossing Chapter has also renewed the lettering on some of the DAR markers.
 NOTE: Some sources call all SFT related stone markers “DAR markers.”
 That is not correct.
 DAR markers should only refer to those stones placed by the DAR in 1906.

 Lost Spring Station